PrathameshBhagat365/php-learning-journey/README.md

 - Created a simple feedback form
 - Learned how to send data using GET method
 - Practiced accessing values using $_GET superglobal

+IN Browser I see
+Feedback Form

+Name:     [           ]

+Message:  [ Your message here            ]

+[Submit]

+I entered...
+Name: Prathamesh

+Message: This is my first PHP form

+> Output: Form Submitted
+Hello, Prathamesh!
+Your message: This is my first PHP form